2 · Core Idea

 - Expose: Provide a machine-readable function description via

-The complexity of a MCS Driver is mostly concentrated in the execution phase.
-Everything related to authentication, rate-limiting, retries, logging, or protocol-specific quirks is handled internally by the driver using existing transports and if available machine readable standard specs like OpenAPI.
+The complexity of an MCS driver is concentrated in the execution phase.
+Authentication, rate-limiting, retries, logging, and protocol-specific quirks are all handled internally by the driver, the client never sees them.
+The driver builds on existing transports and, where available, on machine-readable specifications like OpenAPI to derive tool definitions automatically.

 Drivers are initialized with configuration parameters through the constructor.
 This makes it easy to inject dependencies or load configuration dynamically at runtime.